 Each author’s individual contributions should be listed in support of their right to authorship.
 Their role in the design, planning, conduct, data analysis, and manuscript writing should be stated.

 Sources of funding should be acknowledged by the author(s), along with the names of individuals who do not fulfil the criteria for authorship, but who have made a substantial contribution to the manuscript.
 Please note that only named individuals can be included.
 The corresponding author must verify that permission has been obtained from individuals named in the Acknowledgments; such permission does not need to be submitted to the journal but should be available if requested.

 A conflict-of-interest statement must be included in the cover letter and before the reference list in the manuscript.
 It should list any relationships (for any author) that may be deemed to influence the objectivity of the paper and its review, or state that no such relationships exist.
-Commercial associations, either directly or through immediate family, in areas such as expert testimony, consulting, honoraria, stock holdings, equity interest, ownership, patent-licensing situations or employment that might pose a conflict of interest should be stated.
+Commercial associations that might pose a conflict of interest should be stated.
 Conflicts for other reasons, such as personal relationships or academic competition, should also be stated.

 Vellacott ID, Cooke EJ, James CE.
 Nausea and vomiting in early pregnancy.
 Int J Gynecol Obstet.
 1988;27:57–59.

 Speroff L, Glass BH, Kase NG.
 Clinical Gynecologic Endocrinology and Infertility.
 Baltimore: Williams and Wilkins; 1982.